Have You Been Attacked By A Dog In Southern Indiana?

-Over 75 million dogs live in the United States, and these animals are generally referred to as "man's best friend".
-What most people do not realize, however, is that these animals inflict a large amount of injury to children, adults and elderly people every year.
-According to U.S. Center for Disease Control and Prevention, an estimated 4.5 million dog bites occur every year in the United States.
-This number is thought to be low as approximately 880,000 victims seek emergency medical care at hospitals every year because of dog bites.
+Over 75 million dogs live in the United States, and these animals are generally referred to as “man’s best friend.”
+What most people do not realize, however, is that dogs inflict a large amount of injury to children, adults and elderly people every year.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 4.5 million dog bites occur every year in the United States.
+This number is thought to be low, as approximately 880,000 victims seek emergency medical care at hospitals every year because of dog bites.

 While some dog bites may cause minor scratches or bleeding, other bites can result in the need for reconstructive surgery.
 If the victim is a young child or an elderly person, the bite may even lead to death.
-It is clear that these injuries are not to be overlooked, and recovering some kind of compensation may be necessary for the amount of medical bills that result from a dog bite.
+It is clear that these injuries are not to be overlooked, and recovering some kind of compensation may be necessary to cover the medical bills that can result from a dog bite.

 Depending on the type of dog and the force behind the attack, a dog bite can cause lacerations, punctures, nerve damage, sprain and strain of muscles, infection and crush injuries.
 It is important to seek medical treatment immediately after a bite in case of infections such as rabies, cellulitis, C. canimorsus and others.
 Children tend to be the main victims of these injuries, and facial reconstruction surgery may be required.
 As these surgeries tend to be costly, it is important to seek compensation through a claim against the owner of the dog.

 Indiana Dog Bite Law

 If you are looking to file a claim against the owner of the dog that attacked you or your loved one, you must first have an understanding of your rights under Indiana dog bite law.
 Even though Indiana is a strict liability state, this liability is limited and rests on three possible grounds: negligence, the “one bite rule” and strict liability when the victim is carrying out a legal duty.